XpiritBV/Xpirit.Vsts.Build.Zip/Xpirit.Vsts.Build.Zip.Extension/readme.md

 # Xpirit.Vsts.Build.Zip

-A set of Build tasks for TFS 2015 and Visual Studio Team Services that enables you to Zip a directory.
+A set of Build tasks for TFS 2015 and Visual Studio Team Services that enables you to Zip and Unzip a directories.

 # Documentation